 - Template editor – if you are using one of Bloggers templates, you can use the template editor to easily change the appearance of your blog.
 No HTML or CSS knowledge is required when using this feature.

-- Secure – because Blogger is owned by Google, it’s extremely secure.
+- Secure – because Google owns Blogger, it’s incredibly secure.
 Unless someone gains access to your password, your blog is virtually hacker-proof.

 - Google integration – Blogger is owned by Google and therefore integrates well with other Google products.